|

 Haua Fteah Cave

-Stone Age Site From Cyrenaica, Libya.
+Stone Age Site From Cyrenaica.

 The view of the Mediterranean sea from inside the cave.

-There are a number of big caves in the Green Mountain area, the most famous of which are the Big Hole of Cyrene (a super massive vertical cave) and the Haua Fteah cave.
+There are a number of big caves in the Green Mountain area, the most famous of which are the vertical cave of Cyrene and the Haua Fteah cave.
 Without a doubt future research will reveal more similar caves in years to come.
-In fact the name Wadi al-Kuf literally means "the Valley of the Caves", also located in Cyrenaica's Green Mountain.
-The cave of Haua Fteah (Hawa Fteah or Hawa Ftaih) is a very special cave.
-Being the largest cave in the Mediterranean basin and one of the largest caves in the world, Haua Fteah remains one of the best evidences that humans have
+In fact the name Wadi al-Kuf may mean "the Valley of the Caves", also located in Cyrenaica's Green Mountain.

 Dimensions of Haua Fteah Cave: